ahmadaziz6720/hackfest_meocon/README.md

     ```
 - Set up the electrical component above, you can find the used pin in ```src/main.ino```
 - Upload ```main.ino``` to arduino nano via Arduino IDE
-- Change terminal directory to src/MaskDetection, then run
+- Change terminal directory to src, then run
     ```
-    python realTimeDetection.py
+    python main.py
     ```
-    (note: both python and arduino code must have the same COM and baudrate)
+    (note: both python and arduino code must have the same COM port and baudrate)

 If you have limitations with electrical components, you can still try the real time mask detection.
 Just follow the instructions in ```src\MaskDetection\README.md```